weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Fork The Repositories

-You will need a GitHub account for this step.
+You will need a [GitHub](https://www.github.com) account for this step.

 Before you can modify the Socks Shop, fork the following two repositories:

 * [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the Sock Shop application.
 You will update the color of one of the buttons in this example.
 *  [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo).
 This repo stores the Kubernetes manifests for the application.
 Flux automatically updates this repository.

-To fork the GitHub repositories click "Fork" in the top right hand corner.
+To fork the GitHub repositories click **Fork** from the top right hand corner.
 The repositories will appear in your own GitHub account.

 ## Shut Down The Socks Shop Running on the Kubernetes Cluster

-If you followed the instructions above, the Socks Shop demo will already be running in Kubernetes.
-First delete the `sock-shop namespace` so you can deploy a copy from your own fork.
+If you followed the instructions above, the Socks Shop demo will already be running in Kubernetes, and you will need to delete the `sock-shop namespace` so you can deploy a copy from your own fork.

 On the master node run: